On leash and being difficult - off leash and in a dangerous position

 If you must use a dog park please use with the utmost caution.
 Use a muzzle (protect your dog), go at low traffic times and always keep your eyes on who is coming in the gate.
 For alternatives ask your local Gappers, there may be a paddock nearby that the owner is happy to allow a hound a leg stretch or a local dog training club may be able to offer or recommend a suitable place.

 Remember it is your job to keep your hound safe.

-Special thanks this week to Blondie, who helped me write the blog and also deleted some - thank goodness for auto save and 'undo'!
+Special thanks to Blondie, who helped me write the blog and also deleted some - thank goodness for auto save and 'undo'!